forstream-labs/forstream-configs/server/readme.md

 setup/prepare-env.sh
 ````

-### Pulling Vamu.la images ###
+### Pulling Forstream images ###

-Vamu.la images are stored on Amazon ECR.
+Forstream images are stored on Amazon ECR.
 To pull the images just run the following command:
 ````
 docker/pull-images.sh
 ````